Lipen/discrete-math-course/typst/lec-set-theory.typ

 The elements of the power set of ${a, b, c}$ ordered with respect to inclusion ($subset.eq$):

 #align(center)[
-  #import fletcher: diagram, node, edge
+  #import fletcher: diagram, edge, node
   #let myblob(pos, label, ..args) = blob(
     pos,
     label,